itscomputers/itscomputers.github.io/_sections/01_02_division_with_remainder.md

 > it must be true that $$ q = n $$ and $$ r = 0 $$.
 {: .proof}

-The `divides?` function from the previous section can now be written much simpler.
+The `divides?` function from the previous section can now be written more simply.

 {% highlight ruby %}
 # ruby